makevoid/PoolSurETH/README.md

 pronounced a-la-française: `pulsurette`

+### Details

 PoolSurETH is a Decentralized Insurance Configurator applied to any travel field (flights, trains, cruises etc...), potentially using any investing and reward scheme and connecting via any Ethereum Oracle.

+The project is a BreakTheBlock '17 hackathon project, you can find more details here: https://github.com/makevoid/PoolSurETH/blob/master/poolsureth.md#what-problem-are-you-trying-to-solve

 ### UI

 ![](http://mkvphoto.s3.amazonaws.com/tmp/poolsureth1.png)